unjs/unstorage/README.md

 ### `storage.getItem(key)`

-Gets value of a key in storage.
+Gets the value of a key in storage.
 Resolves to either `string` or `null`.

 ```js
 await storage.getItem('foo:bar')